offen/offen/docs/docs/running-offen/installation-requirements.md

 While Offen can take care of itself being run using SSL, the protocol used to serve the host document also matters, as it defines whether browsers [consider the execution context secure][secure-context] or not.
 This means that in case you serve your website using plain `http`, Offen will not be able to use native cryptographic methods for encrypting usage data and will fall back to userland implementations instead.
 This approach is heavy and slow and is __not recommended__.

-__Using SSL for your own site will be benefitial regarding lots of other aspects as well.__ You can check the [LetsEncrypt website][lets-encrypt] for plenty of information on how to get free and robust SSL for any setup.
+__Using SSL for your own site will be beneficial regarding lots of other aspects as well.__ You can check the [LetsEncrypt website][lets-encrypt] for plenty of information on how to get free and robust SSL for any setup.

 [lets-encrypt]: https://letsencrypt.org/
 [secure-context]: https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts/features_restricted_to_secure_contexts